-Time to complete repairs after Hurricane Irma: The graph below shows that Heating System and Cooling System repairs were completedin less than 6 months.
-Roof repairs were twice as likely to take more than 6 months.
+Time to complete repairs after Hurricane Irma: The graph below shows that Heating System and Cooling System repairs were completed in less than 6 months in all cases.
+Roof repairs were twice as likely to take more than 6 months, andresidents had a variety of other needed repairs that took more than 6 months to repair.

-Graph 3.
+Graph 4.
 Time to Complete Hurricane Irma Repairs